Clwb Cerddwyr Treffynnon

 In 1992 the club became involved in the Delyn Twinning and this resulted in the first exchanges between walkers from Holywell and Menden in 1993.

 We cater for all kinds of walkers.
-After many years of experimenting with providing two walks on the same day – a difficult walk and an easier alternative – we now only organise one per day.
+After many years of experimenting with providing two walks on the same day – a difficult walk and an easier alternative – we now only organise one walk each weekend.
 We try and cater for everyone’s needs at least once per month.

 1956 Club founded